navpil/navpil.github.io/art/power-cult-eng.md

 > After all, there is no main Nazi party, no Fuhrer, no full-fledged racial laws (only their truncated version in the form of repressions against the Russian language).
 > As a result, there is no opposition and resistance to the regime.

-Lavrov (russian minister of foreign affairs) famously said
+Lavrov (Russian minister of foreign affairs) famously said

 > “But we didn’t attack Ukraine either”